jimmyca15/AzureWebFarm/ArrVmssAppVmss/README.md

 [ScalingOut]: imgs/ScalingOut.PNG "Scaling out a VM scale set in the Azure Portal"
 [ScalingOut3]: imgs/ScalingOut3.PNG "VM scale set instances indicating that they are finished provisioning"
 [VnetDevices]: imgs/VnetDevices.PNG "All Azure virtual machines connected to the virtual network"
+[WebSiteAzureFiles]: imgs/WebSiteAzureFiles.PNG "Setting up a web site to serve from an Azure file share"